Borderline personality disorder (BPD) is a mental health condition that affects mood, behavior, and self-image.

-There is a genetic predisposition to developing BPD, with twin studies suggesting over 50% heritability for the condition.
+There is a genetic predisposition to developing BPD, with twin studies suggesting over

 Many people with BPD have an immediate relative who has a mental health condition, which might be bipolar disorder, depression, substance use disorder, or antisocial personality disorder.

 Many people with BPD have had experiences of trauma, such as abuse or abandonment in childhood, hostile conflicts, or unstable relationships.

 Some studies have found structural and functional differences in the brains of people with BPD — specifically in brain areas linked with emotion regulation.

 However, experts do not know whether these differences were risk factors or developed due to the condition itself.

 BPD is difficult to diagnose because its symptoms overlap with those of other mental health conditions.
 Individual cases can also vary greatly.

 Mental health professionals can diagnose BPD following a thorough psychological evaluation during which they ask about the person’s clinical history and their symptoms.

 As BPD shares some symptoms with several other conditions, mental health professionals will need to rule these out before being able to make a firm BPD diagnosis.

 In addition, BPD often occurs alongside other mental health conditions, such as: